aysh34/Exploring-Linguistic-Patterns-in-Mental-Health-Using-Natural-Language-Processing/README.md

 ## Ayesha Saleem
 ayeshasaleem853@gmail.com

 ## Title: Psycholinguistic and Emotion-Centric Analysis of Mental Health Text: An Exploratory Study of Discriminative Linguistic Markers

-## Abstract
-This study investigates whether mental health status can be inferred from linguistic patterns in social media text.
-Emphasis is placed on interpretability: identifying discriminative words, sentiment polarity, and psycholinguistic categories that differentiate mental health conditions.
-Using a curated dataset of social-media posts, we apply text cleaning, sampling, lexical and distributional analyses, log-odds ratio for discriminative keyword detection, sentiment scoring with VADER, and psycholinguistic profiling using Empath and the NRC emotion lexicon.
-Results highlight distinct lexical and emotional signatures across conditions and suggest avenues for interpretable classification and clinical insight.

 ## 1. Introduction
-Understanding how language reflects mental health states is important for early detection, research, and potential clinical applications.
-Prior work focused primarily on predictive performance.
-This study prioritizes interpretability and exploratory analysis to surface language features that are both statistically discriminative and clinically meaningful.
-The main contributions are: (1) a reproducible exploratory pipeline for cleaning and sampling social-media text; (2) an interpretable discriminative keyword analysis using log-odds with an informative prior; (3) combined sentiment and psycholinguistic profiling across mental health classes.
+This project investigates how linguistic patterns in social media text can reveal indicators of mental health conditions.
+The focus is not just on prediction, but on interpretability understanding why certain words, emotions, and psycholinguistic categories differentiate one condition from another.
+To achieve this, we developed a reproducible pipeline that includes data cleaning, sampling, keyword analysis using log-odds ratios, sentiment scoring with VADER, and psycholinguistic profiling with Empath and the NRC emotion lexicon.
+The findings highlight distinct lexical and emotional signatures across mental health states, demonstrating how language can provide both analytical insights and potential support for early detection and clinical research.

 ## 2. Data
 The analysis uses a dataset of social-media posts labeled by mental health status.
 The dataset is publically available on [Kaggle](https://www.kaggle.com/datasets/suchintikasarkar/sentiment-analysis-for-mental-health).

-## 3. Preprocessing
+## 3. Data Preprocessing
 Text preprocessing was performed to improve signal quality and interpretability.
 Steps included:
 - Expand contractions.
 - Normalize to lowercase and retain only alphabetic characters and spaces.